 #2: With the padding that remains, I put the cloud I already have on top of it and cut another cloud shape (because remember, your child will need one for their backside too).

 #3: Although this is totally optional, with some white thread, I sew the sides of each cloud; that way the padding stays nice and neat.

 #4: Now I sew the clouds together.
 Only the sides of them though because my child needs to be able to “step into” the cloud at the end.

 #5: It’s time to make the suspenders.
 First, I find the direct middle of the cloud.
 Then I put one ribbon on each side and sew them onto the inside of the cloud.
 (Make sure that you don’t sew them into both sides of the cloud.
 One side of the ribbon goes on the front; another side goes on the back.)

-#6: With the three different shades of blue felt, I cut out different sizes of rain drops.
+#6: With the three different shades of blue felt, I cut out different sizes of raindrops.
 With a straight pin, I pin them strategically onto the black leggings.
-Then I sew the drops onto them (removing the pins afterwards, of course!).
+Then I sew the drops onto them (removing the pins afterward, of course!).
 I make sure to only sew the top and bottom of each drop; that way, none of the drops will tear once my child puts them on.
 I do this on the front and back of the leggings.